Thegladster/chess-bot-v3/README.md

 Replace the variables on `left_offset`, `top_offset`, and `square_side` (lines 17, 18, and 19) with the numbers you used for `screenshot.py`.

-After all that, the project should not be ready to run.
+After all that, the project should be ready to run.

 <hr>